-The swing out shower features a chrome mixer tap and shower head, and also storage for toiletries.
-A plastic shower mat prevents damage to the shower tray when not in use.
-Twin LED lights are fitted into the roof, along with a five way ventilator with fly screen and blind
+The swing out shower features a chrome mixer tap and shower head, and also storage for bottles etc. A plastic shower mat prevents damage to the shower tray when not in use.

-There is also a warm air outlet duct fitted near the floor.
+Twin fluorescent lights are fitted into the roof along with a five way ventilator, with flyscreen and blind.
+There is also a blown warm air outlet duct fitted near the floor.

+There is also a blown warm air outlet duct fitted near the door.